 1. Repetition is okay as long as it is thoughtful and purposeful.
 Repetition can have meaning and power.

 2. The wording of prayer need not be prescribed by others, fixed in a text.
-The pray-er can fill in the pattern with substance, infusing specific content.
+The pray-er can fill in the pattern with substance, infusing customized content.

 The best example I can offer comes from my own life.
 Every night I repeat a customized prayer of my own creation, shown below.
+It qualifies as "prayer" since it is a verbal ritual that helps me achieve and maintain awareness of my spiritual goals: joy and serenity.
 It took months of tinkering to get the wording precise, and I still tweak it occasionally in order to optimize its meaning and efficacy.

 "With love and kindness: